Tenleytown-Brookland Line: History

-On September 18, 1999, after Columbia Heights station opened a series of changes were made to the H2 and H4.

-Routes H2 was shorten to terminate at Van Ness–UDC station and route H4 was shorten to terminate at Tenleytown–AU station.
+On September 18, 1999, after Columbia Heights station Route H2 was shorten to terminate at Van Ness–UDC station and Route H4 was shorten to terminate at Tenleytown–AU station.
 Service to Westmoreland Circle and along Yuma Street was replaced by a new route N8 which will operate between Van Ness and Wesley Heights.
 This was due to resident complaint along Yuma Street and Tenleytown over H2 and H4 buses making loud noises along Yuma street causing noise pollution and damage to homes.
 The new N8 solves the noise complaint problem by using smaller and quieter 30 ft buses.
 Routes H2 and H4 were also shorten from Fort Lincoln to Brookland–CUA station with the portion between the two points was replaced by a new route H6 which operates on the former route H2 and H4 routing.

 A new route H3 was introduced to operate alongside route H4 during the weekday peak-hours between Brookland and Tenleytown stations following route H2's routing in Mount Pleasant and route H4 routing along Porter Street and Wisconsin Avenue plus operating along Reno Road.
 The main difference is route H3 would not serve the Hospital Complexes along 1st street and instead remain along Michigan Avenue.

 On June 25, 2000, route H3 was rerouted along the H4 routing on Mount Pleasant Street, Park and Klingle roads instead of operating along Adams Mill Road, Irving Street, and Harvard Street where the H2 operates.